 USDOT did not select MDOT’s application, but did select the Army Test Center at Aberdeen Proving Ground (APG) as a designated Proving Ground on January 19, 2017.
 APG was selected as one of ten areas out of 60 that applied, and APG submitted an application of their own while also supporting the MDOT application.
 MDOT is current engaged with APG and exploring ways to collaborate on this exciting opportunity for Maryland.

-In 2015, Maryland Transportation Secretary Pete Rahn established the Autonomous and Connected Vehicle Working Group as the central point of coordination for the development and deployment of emerging autonomous and connected vehicle technologies in Maryland.
-The Working Group handles strategic planning for MDOT concerning autonomous and connected vehicles.
+In 2015, Maryland Transportation Secretary Pete Rahn established the Connected and Automated Vehicles (CAV) Working Group as the central point of coordination for the development and deployment of emerging CAV technologies in Maryland.
+The Working Group handles strategic planning for MDOT concerning connected and automated vehicles.
 The group includes a diverse membership of transportation stakeholders, including elected officials, state and local agency representatives, highway safety organizations, representatives from the private sector and automotive industry.
 The group evaluates the latest research, tracks federal and state laws, policies and programs, and coordinates with other agencies, organizations and businesses to set the course for the future of automated and connected vehicles in Maryland.